silvacms/documentation/source/silva/contents/forms.rst

 Complex form components that can be used in the :term:`SMI` are:

-.. class:: SMIComposedForm
+.. class:: zeam.form.silva.SMIComposedForm

    Create a composed form: the form is composed of other sub forms, that can interact between each of them.

-.. class:: SMISubForm
+.. class:: zeam.form.silva.SMISubForm

    Create a sub form.
-It have to be associated to a :py:class:`SMIComposedForm` or a :py:class:`SMISubFormGroup` in order to be used.
+It have to be associated to a :py:class:`SMIComposedForm<zeam.form.silva.SMIComposedForm>` or a :py:class:`SMISubFormGroup<zeam.form.silva.SMISubFormGroup>` in order to be used.

-.. class:: SMISubFormGroup
+.. class:: zeam.form.silva.SMISubFormGroup

-   Create a group of sub form inside a :py:class:`SMIComposedForm`.
+   Create a group of sub form inside a :py:class:`SMIComposedForm<zeam.form.silva.SMIComposedForm>`.

-.. class:: SMISubTableForm
+.. class:: zeam.form.silva.SMISubTableForm

    Create a sub form that can work on multiple items at once.
 This create a table in the user interface, with each table columns